claudius-heyer/claudius-heyer.github.io/index.md

 * Notes on [Discrete Adic Spaces](/files/discrete_adic_spaces.pdf) for a Seminar talk on Condensed Mathematics.
-* Script for the lecture course [Smooth Representations of p-Adic Groups](/files/smooth.pdf).
+* Script for the lecture course [Smooth Representations of p-Adic Groups](/files/smooth.pdf) held in the Summer Term 2023 at the University of Münster.
+* Script for the lecture course [Triangulated and Derived Categories](/files/Script_Triangulated_Categories.pdf) held in the Winter Term 2024/25 at the University of Paderborn.

 <hr>